1995–96 FC Basel season: Pre-season

 Claude Andrey was again the club's manager, this was his third period as head-coach.
 However, due to a poor start to the season, he lost his job during October.
 Oldrich Svab then took over on an interim basis, until Karl Engel was appointed as new head-coach.
 There were a few players that left the squad.
 Mart van Duren retired from active football, Martin Jeitziner also retired from professional football and moved on to Old Boys, Ralph Steingruber moved onto St. Gallen, Asif Šarić returned to Germany and joined Sportfreunde Siegen and Thomas Karrer was on loan to Grenchen.

 The club's priority aim for the season was to remain in the top flight of Swiss football.
 Therefore, the club made a number of new signings as the season started, these included the Nigerian national team goalkeeper Ike Shorunmu, who signed in from Shooting Stars, Gabriel Okolosi, who signed in from Africa Sports National, and Alex Nyarko, who came from Sportul.
 Another promising player was Vilmar who signed in from Ferroviária.
 David Orlando was signed in from Sion, the young Bruno Sutter from Young Fellows Zürich and Daniele Moro signed in from Xamax.
 Further, large number of youngsters were brought up from the youth team to train with the first team squad.

+As Basel entered the Intertoto Cup they played just one pre-season Exhibition game, this was against the Ukrainian team Dnipro Dnipropetrovsk on the week-end before the season started.
+There were three further friendly matches, but these were played mid-season.